plone/training/dexterity_2.rst

       permission="zope2.View"
       />

-Note the relative python-path ``..interfaces.IPloneconfSiteLayer``.
+Note the relative python path ``..interfaces.IPloneconfSiteLayer``.
 It is equivalent to the absolute path ``ploneconf.site.interfaces.IPloneconfSiteLayer``.

 .. seealso::